josiahphua/google-shopping-conditionals-loops/readme.md

 ## Getting Started
-Create a `script.js` file and an index.html file with the same boiler plate code as before.
+Open the `script.js` file and enter your solution in this file.

-Make sure the `products.js` file is in that directory.
+Make sure the `products.js` file is in the same directory.

-In the html file, include the script `products.js`.
-Remember that the order of the script tags matters.

 ### Hint
 It's very important to understand the structure of the `products` object.
 Use the console to look at this object.
-When you type the `product` variable into the console, it becomes interactive.

 Paste in the code that can access certain parts of the object and see what values, if any, you get out.